shanole/moodcloud/README.md

 ## Known Bugs/Issues <a id="bugs"></a>

-- PrivateRoute redirects users to LandingPage even when user is authorized
+- PrivateRoute redirects users to LandingPage even when user is authorized - this is especially buggy on deployed page
 - making a change to EntryList effectively cancels out pagination/infinite scroll and just loads all the documents in the collection.
 It might be that I have to make a choice between live updates vs pagination
 - Longer entries look bad in mobile
+- Sometimes keywords that have just been added don't display?

 I am proud of the work I have done for moodcloud, but it is definitely still a work in progress.
 If you notice any further bugs or issues please let me know!